Music

 Rutgers University Application

-All external applicants (never attended Rutgers before) must complete and submit the Rutgers University Application.
+All external applicants (never attended Rutgers before) must complete and submit the Rutgers University Application or apply to Rutgers University on the Common Application.
 For instructions and additional requirements please click on the following link: https://admissions.rutgers.edu/apply

 Required University App Credentials